Limited Budget? Small Space? Open Floor Plan? Here’s How to Incorporate a Large TV in Your Home

 Soften the Transition from TV to Wall

 Harsh transitions are one of the biggest hurdles when it comes to home decor and wall-mounted TVs, since a big black screen can quickly swallow up a white wall and make your family room feel tiny, even if it’s a Great Room.
 One option is to place curtains or decorative fabrics on either side of the TV to help ease the transition from dark to light.
 Alternatively, you could place flowers or pictures next to the TV to help fill in some of the blank space nearby.

-The flat-screen TV in this family room is installed above the fireplace, making it feel like part of the decor, and the curtains on each side of it help the effect of blending the unit into the surroundings even more (courtesty Paula Henry).
+The flat-screen TV in the family room of this open floor plan is installed above the fireplace, making it feel like part of the decor, and the shelving on each side of it – along with the windows on the adjacent wall – help the effect of blending the unit into the surroundings even more (photo credit: Douglas Sheppard on Unsplash).

 Another way to create a more delicate transition, especially in smaller homes with limited space, is by adding a feature wall.
 Features walls directly behind the TV create less contrast and help signify the separation of function within the space.
 However, be cautious with bold colors and patterns, as these can easily eat up just as much space as a TV would on a blank white wall.